Back

 • The sauté station is usually composed of a multiple gas burner range, sauté pans and a prep area.

-• The grill station contains a char broiler grill, a flat top grill and a cooler for raw ingredients.
+• The grill station contains a charbroiler grill, a flat top grill and a cooler for raw ingredients.

 • The kitchen line is an essential component of every kitchen.
 This is where completed dishes are placed for wait staff to serve to diners.

-Aside from the cooking stations, other important areas include the food preparation and storage zones.
-Storage is important for organizing ingredients and utensils and preventing them cluttering a kitchen's production areas.
-Storage space often includes a dry storage area and a walk-in cooler to keep foods from contamination.
-Wall shelving is also great for storing items in easily accessible places such as above, or next to, kitchen equipment.
+Restaurant wall shelving is also great for storing items in easily accessible places such as above, or next to, kitchen equipment.
 Racks can be used for heavy equipment and hooks for lighter utensils.
 Be sure to organize and label everything in storage to ensure correct identification and the durability of certain foods.

 Food preparation areas are where ingredients are handled before assembly and cooking.
 Many types of prep tables are available.
 Refrigerated prep tables are great for ingredients that have to be maintained at a relatively low temperature.
 Commercial work tables are also commonly used for slicing, dicing and chopping ingredients.
-Worktop refrigerators, an excellent combination of work tables atop a fridge, are particularly helpful at reducing time spent moving ingredients.

 The configuration of your kitchen should also depend heavily on maximizing employee mobility and worker efficiency.
 The design should make culinary equipment and food ingredients easily accessible, allowing employees to move around as smoothly as possible.
 In line with the idea of ergonomics, the fewer the steps needed to complete tasks, the better.

-Another factor to consider carefully is energy efficiency.
-Effective positioning of culinary equipment can significantly minimize utility costs.
-An important rule is that cooling equipment such as refrigerators and ice machines should be placed as far away from cooking equipment as possible.
 Should the cold air from cooling equipment collide with hot air from cooking equipment, food production can be affected, altering the taste of dishes.
 Though this format may be slightly more inconvenient, it is strongly recommended if you are conscious of energy use.

 To design the best kitchen for your restaurant, it is important to consider the various aspects that could potentially affect its layout.
 Ultimately, the kitchen’s design boils down to the specific type of restaurant and the food that defines it.